TheRealJake12/Kade-Engine-Community/README.md

 ### Installing the needed things
 1. Install the latest Haxe.
-Instead of using Haxe 4.1.5, as the original game used, we will update to Haxe 4.2.4 (or the latest version).
+Instead of using Haxe 4.1.5, as the original game used, we will update to Haxe 4.2.5 (4.3.0 might work, if you adjust things a bit.) (or the latest version).
-You will first need to go to this link to download [Haxe](https://haxe.org/download/) Choose your platform and just do the normal download process.
+You will first need to go to this link to download [Haxe](https://haxe.org/download/).
+Choose your platform and just do the normal download process.
 2. Install HaxeFlixel.
 Once Haxe is installed, you can download HaxeFlixel.
 Open a Command Prompt (Windows is right click windows icon and hit command prompt or windows powershell).
 3. You will need [Git](https://git-scm.com/downloads)
 As you did with Haxe, just install the setup and finish it.